 - Target audience: This is no doubt the first aspect that investors would be interested in learning about.
 Therefore, it would be a great idea to discuss your target audience first when you start with the market analysis section.
 As you explain the target audience, make sure you explain why you aim to target them and how will this audience benefit from your offerings.

-- Demographics: Share details around the specific demographic you wish to target.
+- Demographics: Share details about the specific demographic you wish to target.
 These details can be inclusive of age group, location, gender, and more.
 With a detailed insight into the demographics, they can confirm if you are going to target the right audience or not.

 - Segmentation: Once done describing the details on demographics, it will be easier for you to explain which segment you plan to target.
-You can also segment this audience further into groups of potential buyers and those who will bring in more value to your sales.
+You can also segment this audience further into groups of potential buyers and those who will bring more value to your sales.

 - The Need: Explain how your products and services will match the growing need of the customers.
 You also need to explain the possible reasons that encourage customers to make the purchase and if it is something that they will need regularly.